Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion: Method

 Existing deep learning methods are typically designed for specific stages of the data processing pipeline, such as denoising or inversion, without integrating both processes into a unified framework.
 However, because inversion inherently depends on denoised data, integrating these two stages can streamline the entire workflow.

 Disentangled representation learning seeks to model key representations within data by separating task-relevant factors from task-irrelevant ones \cite{wang2024disentangled}.
 In the context of denoising and inversion, the useful data representation within the signal corresponds to task-relevant factors, while noise represents task-irrelevant factors.
-Since the task-relevant factors for both denoising and inversion are the same—referred to as the signal factor—we leverage disentangled representation learning to decouple data into signal and noise factors, performing inversion based on the signal factor.
+Since the task-relevant factors for both denoising and inversion are the same—referred to as the signal factors—we leverage disentangled representation learning to decouple data into signal and noise factors, performing inversion based on the signal factors.
 This approach seamlessly integrates denoising and inversion into a unified framework.
 Additionally, we employ a data decoder to ensure that the encoder correctly disentangles the data.
 The overall framework is depicted in Fig. \ref{1}.

 The network comprises an encoder \( E \), an inversion decoder \( G_r \), and a data decoder \( G_s \).
-The encoder \( E \) encodes the input data into signal and noise factors, while the inversion decoder \( G_r \) decodes the signal factor to generate accurate inversion results.
+The encoder \( E \) encodes the input data into signal and noise factors, while the inversion decoder \( G_r \) decodes the signal factors to generate accurate inversion results.
 The data decoder \( G_s \) decodes the combined signal and noise factors into the signal, ensuring the correctness of the disentangled representation.

-Given the collected data \( x \), the encoder \( E \) encodes it into a pair of disentangled representations: \begin{linenomath*}
+Given the collected data \( x \), the encoder \( E \) encodes it into a pair of disentangled representations:

-\end{linenomath*} Here, \( Z_s \) represents the signal factor, and \( Z_n \) represents the noise factor.
+Here, \( Z_s \) represents the signal factors, and \( Z_n \) represents the noise factors.
 A mutual information upper bound estimator, CLUB \cite{cheng2020club}, is employed to ensure that the distributions of \( Z_s \) and \( Z_n \) are fully separated, as the distributions of the signal and noise are entirely distinct.

+CLUB is a novel contrastive log-ratio upper bound (CLUB) of mutual information with effectiveness and generality in the real-world mutual information minimization experiments.
+We adopt the CLUB mutual information estimator to quantify the discrepancy between two latent vectors.
+To disentangle the signal and noise factors within the input data, we minimize the mutual information between $Z_s$ and $Z_n$ using CLUB, as shown in equation 2.